danawoodman/blog/src/articles/react-hello-world-examples.md

 ## First Step

-Assuming you install React with Bower, you include React, then the JSXTransformer which turns JSX into JavaScript and then your React code.
+To start using React, first include React then the JSXTransformer which turns JSX into JavaScript and then your React code.

-In production, you'll want to not use the JSXTransformer and should instead look at using something like Gulp, Grunt or WebPack to compile JSX into JavaScript.
+In production, you should not use the JSXTransformer and should instead look at using something like Gulp, Grunt or WebPack to compile JSX into JavaScript.
 Also, [check out the tooling docs](http://facebook.github.io/react/docs/tooling-integration.html).

-The `scripts.jsx` is where you link to your React code.
+The `scripts.js` is where you link to your React code.
 Can be `.js` or `.jsx` extension, doesn't really matter.

 ```html
 <!DOCTYPE HTML>